Reflective Jewelry Owner + CEO Kyle Abraham Bi (right) and husband Runyu at their small, Covid-safe wedding ceremony in September 2020.

 Next Steps for Creating Your Custom LGBTQ+ Wedding or Engagement Ring

-Think about what feels right for you and your partner, then simply email Marc, co-owner and President, at info(at)ReflectiveJewelry.com.
+Think about what feels right for you and your partner, then simply email Kyle, Owner + CEO, at kyle(at)ReflectiveJewelry.com.
 He’ll be happy to talk it through with you over the phone, Zoom, or in person in our Santa Fe, NM shop.

-My rings are by no means the first LGBTQ+ wedding rings Reflective Jewelry has created since opening their doors in 1995, and Marc is here to help!
+My rings are by no means the first LGBTQ+ wedding rings Reflective Jewelry has created since opening their doors in 1995, and Kyle is here to help!

 Here you can see examples of two-tone rings, a three-tone ring, and several white gold rings!